OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/ProjectReview/WP2.md

 ![](../WP2-website.png)

 --
-The website design is the result of a collaboration between **3 students in "Web culture and careers"** and the OpenDreamKit team.
+The website design is the result of a collaboration between **3 master students in "Web culture and careers"** and the OpenDreamKit team.

 --